Anthony J. Pennings, PhD

 Organization

 – A Good title.
 (Catchy, but descriptive) Capitalize the beginning of all major words.
-This is the American style, the British style only capitalizes the first letter of the first word.
+This is the American style, the British style only capitalizes the first letter of the first word in the title.

 – Introduction of the entire paper in the beginning – Tell me what you are going to tell me – then tell me – then tell me what you told me.
 While you can write a draft early in your writing, you should always write the Introduction last, when you know what you have actually written.